-IT WAS EASTER Monday when my grandfather was checked in to the local hospital.
+IT WAS EASTER Monday when my grandfather checked in to the local hospital.
 It seemed like one of his routine visits, so I kept checking in on his progress to see what the medical staff had to say.
-Nothing looked out of the ordinary, and he was doing so well my aunt and grandmother showed up with his things that Wednesday to return him home.
+Nothing looked out of the ordinary, and he was doing so well that my aunt and grandmother showed up with his things that Wednesday to bring him back home.

-However, when they arrived that morning, his condition had changed dramatically.
+However, when they arrived that morning, his condition had changed dramatically overnight.
 The cancerous cells he continuously fought for so many years was taking over his aging body.
 The candle of hope they witnessed the day before was flickering underneath the quick breath of father time.

 An unmistakable look of overwhelming fear greeted me outside his room when I finally got to the hospital that afternoon.
-More than a dozen family members were restlessly waiting for their chance to see my grandfather.
+More than a dozen family members restlessly waited for their chance to see my grandfather.

 Before I got to the curtained doorway, I could sense this wasn’t going to be a casual visit.
 I immediately filtered my way through the stricken crowd to find my place bedside.
 With my grandmother uncomfortably sitting to his right I reached out to grab his free hand and let him know I was with him.

 In such an exhausted state he could barely keep his proud head tilted long enough for me to look into his hazel green eyes and reassure him everything was ok.
 I squeezed his hand and released my nervous grip a dozen times before he saw my familiar face.
 When he peered in my direction, I could see the look of worry accompanying his charming smile.
 I tried so hard to mask my widespread fear as our eyes meet.

 When I looked around the bedroom and observed the tears forming in the eyes of the others, I knew the bag they packed might never return to the home we intended.
 I tried to project as much positive energy into the room as I could muster but the fictional character I was portraying couldn’t hide the hint of red behind my glassy eyes.